Kate WrightPhD student

 I am a PhD student in the Computing Department.

 Prior to starting my PhD I have worked in research administration roles at both Cambridge and Lancaster Universities.

-As research in environmental sciences uses a large amount of data and, along with analytical methods, there are many areas where uncertainties can occur.
+Research in environmental sciences uses a large amount of data and, along with complex analytical methods, there are many areas where uncertainties can occur.
 These can be due to either the randomness of world (e.g. the future is not known) or due to knowledge limitations.
-My project is a mixed method study, including ethnography, to look at uncertainties in environmental data, and how stakeholders deal with these when making decisions.
+My project is a mixed method study to look at uncertainties in environmental data, and how stakeholders deal with these when making decisions.
 It is part of the Digital Science of the Natural Environment project (DSNE), so environmental data relating to this project (land use management, ice sheet melt prediction and air quality modelling) will be considered along with looking at ozone depletion as a historical issue for comparison.
 I have started looking at the ozone depletion story and I think it will make an interesting historical study regarding uncertainties, the Montreal Protocol legislation and the scientific community assessments used as an aid to decision making by policy makers.

 I have looked at the ozone depletion as a historical study of decision making under uncertainty; with the Montreal Protocol legislation and regular scientific assessments feeding into the policy making process.
 Alongside this I have looked at the challenges of contemporary environmental data science.

 This project is part of the Digital Science of the Natural Environment project (DSNE).